Before you apply for free school meals you must read all the information on this page.

 Your child will be eligible for free school meals if you are receiving one of the following benefits or support:

-- Universal Credit - If you apply on or after 1 April 2018, your annual net earned income must be no more that £7,400, as assessed by earnings from up to 3 of your most recent assessment periods.
+- Universal Credit - Your annual net earned income must be no more that £7,400, as assessed by earnings from up to 3 of your most recent assessment periods.

 - Income Support